SecretSurfSpot/seedlings/README.md

 SimpleCov & Rubocop were also used to measure test coverage and ensure code quality.

-## The Application  (seedlings)
+## The Application

 The project can be found here: https://github.com/SecretSurfSpot/seedlings

 ### Installation
-- Perquisites: Ruby 2.5.1 installed on your machine
+- Perquisites: Ruby 2.5.1 and PostgreSQL 10.5 installed on your machine
 - Clone the repo to your local machine
 - Run `bundle install`

 ### Database Setup

+Follow the instructions in the linked document below:

 - [Database Setup](./database_setup.md)